 This can be interpreted as marginalised Bell correlations with signaling from Alice to Bob and can also immediately be extended to non-identity classical channels connecting the parties.
-In the most general case, the entanglement dimension $D$ is unrestricted and Bob may adapt his measurement to the incoming message.
-Then, one may bound the set of quantum correlations from the exterior, when the alphabet size for the inputs and outputs is fixed, by a converging SDP relaxation hierarchy \`a la NPA \cite{Tavakoli2021c}, which was discussed in Section~\ref{sec:NPA}.
-An alternative SDP relaxation hierarchy for this type of problems appears in \citet{Berta2016}, which at the first level is more constraining than the NPA approach due to the possibility of imposing that all elements in the moment matrix are non-negative \cite{Sikora2017}.
-Furthermore, when the entanglement dimension is known, one may instead employ SDP relaxations in the spirit of dimension-restricted NPA, as discussed in Section~\ref{sec:entdim}.
-Another interesting situation arises when one insists that Bob does not adapt his measurement to the message, i.e.~that a Bell test is performed first and only afterwards does classical communication take place.
+In the most general case, the entanglement dimension $D$ is unrestricted and Bob can adapt his measurement to the incoming message.
+Then, one can bound the set of quantum correlations from the exterior, when the alphabet size for the inputs and outputs is fixed, by a converging SDP relaxation hierarchy à la NPA \cite{Tavakoli2021c}, which was discussed in Section~\ref{sec:NPA}.
+An alternative SDP relaxation hierarchy for this type of problems appears in \citet{Berta2016}At the first level, this hierarchy is more constraining than the NPA approach due to the possibility of requiring all elements in the moment matrix to be non-negative \cite{Sikora2017}.
+Furthermore, when the entanglement dimension is known, one can instead employ SDP relaxations in the spirit of dimension-restricted NPA, as discussed in Section~\ref{sec:entdim}.
+Another interesting situation arises when one requires Bob not to adapt his measurement to the message, i.e.,~that a Bell test is performed first and only afterwards does classical communication take place.
 Correlations from such non-adaptive strategies can also be bounded by SDP relaxations \cite{Pauwels2022}, specifically by imposing the commutation relation $[M_{b|y,a},M_{b'|y,a'}]\,{=}\,0$ $\forall\,y,\,b,\,b',\,a,\,a'$ in the NPA-type matrix.

-When the messages are $d$-dimensional quantum systems, it is well known from the dense coding protocol that stronger correlations are possible \cite{Bennett1992}.
+When the messages are $d$-dimensional quantum systems, it is well known from the dense coding protocol that stronger correlations are possible than are with classical $d$-dimensional messages \cite{Bennett1992}.
 For quantum messages, Alice applies a quantum channel $\Lambda_x^{A\rightarrow C}$ which maps the incoming $D$-dimensional system to a $d$-dimensional message state that is sent to Bob.
-The message space is denoted $C$.
+The message space is denoted as $C$.
 The total state held by Bob becomes $\tau_x^{CB}=\Lambda_x^{A\rightarrow C}\otimes \id_B[\Phi_{AB}]$ to which he applies a POVM $\{M^{CB}_{b|y}\}$.
 The resulting correlations become